AviatrixSystems/Docs/Support/support_center_controller.rst

 5. After restore process is finished, check that the new controller can access/configure all the gateways from old controller.

-How can I import a CA signed cert into my controller through REST API?
+How can I import a CA signed cert into my controller through API?
 --------------------------------------------------------------------------

 Here is a sample script to import a CA signed cert: